tksmd/backloglib/README.md

 1. Initialize Backlog object with your space, username and password
 2. call API method with the Backlog object

-API method info is provided in [here](http://www.backlog.jp/api).

-Here is an example how to call Backlog API with backloglib.
+Information about API method is provided [here](http://www.backlog.jp/api).
+Here's an example how to call Backlog API with backloglib.
 Method names in Backlog API are converted from camel case to snake case in backloglib.

 ```python
 import backloglib